gu-fan/riv.vim/README.rst

  :File_:     Local file link in rst documents.
  :Scratch_:  A place for writing diary or notes.
  :Todos_:    Keep track of todo things.
- :Helpers_:  A window to help manage the project.

-             a. `Todo Helper`_: Managing todo items of project.

 * To Install: see `Install`_
 * To Start: see `Instruction`_